BootleggersROM/ExtraStuff/docs/bootleg_build_variables_export.md

 # Build Variables for Bootleggers

 This guide will include additional variables that you can use at the time of building the ROM.
-For a basic building guide, please refer to [our manifest](https://github.com/Bootleggers-BrokenLab/manifest/README.md).
+This is not a basic build guide.
+We will provide one soon.

 ## Exportable variables